-A 2,500-mile network of bayous flows through Houston, providing a vital habitat for diverse plant and animal species and a playground for outdoor enthusiasts.
+A 2,500-mile network of bayous flows through Houston, providing a vital habitat for diverse plant and animal species and a playground for outdoor enthusiasts looking for adventure travel.
 Not only have the numerous waterways helped sustain the Bayou City's environmental well-being, but they also have contributed to the town's economic success.
 The conversion of the winding, marshy Buffalo Bayou into the Houston Ship Channel precipitated rapid industrial growth.
 With cotton reigning as king in Houston at the turn of the 20th century, textile mills the world over received and processed this commodity.
 The timber-, cotton- and cattle-shipping town morphed into a major seaport (despite its location 50 miles inland from the Gulf of Mexico) and one of the energy capitals of the world.

 The 20th century brought the discovery of oil, unleashing the potential of the refining and petrochemical industries.
 With petroleum, Houston became a boomtown, ever growing, ever changing, ever maintaining its Capital of the Sunbelt status.
 In 1940 Houston was ranked as the country's 27th most populous city; by the late 1980s it had soared to 4th.